Dives and Lazarus (ballad): Association with "Dives and Lazarus"

 Lucy Broadwood wrote that the musicologist Alfred James Hipkins had known the tune for years and called it "Lazarus", but did not know the lyrics.
 An elderly woman in Westminster, London, in 1892 reportedly recognised the tune Hipkins knew as belonging to a song about the Lazarus parable.
 Broadwood matched a typical version of the lyrics to "Dives and Lazarus" with this tune attested by Hipkins and the lady from Westminster, stating that "they suit it so well that there is a great probability of their having at one time been associated together".
 Broadwood then published the Hipkins tune with those lyrics in English Country Songs (1893) under the name "Lazarus".
 Her notes and transcription of the tune can be seen on the Vaughan Williams Memorial Library.
 Peter Kennedy's 1952 recording of Emily Bishop of Bromsberrow Heath, Gloucestershire (available via the British Library Sound Archive) uses a similar text and tune, suggesting that Broadwood was correct in matching Afred Hipkins' tune with the old text.

 Ralph Vaughan Williams

 Ralph Vaughan Williams first used the tune in his arrangement of the hymn tune "Kingsfold" (1906), to which two sets of words are commonly sung: "O sing a song of Bethlehem", and "I heard the voice of Jesus".
 The first verse of the ballad, "As it fell out upon a day", is sung in Vaughan Williams's score for The Dim Little Island.
 Vaughan Williams claimed to have found the tune himself in the village of Kingsfold, near Horsham in West Sussex.

-He quoted the tune in his popular English Folk Song Suite (1923) and later famously used it as the basis of his Five Variants of Dives and Lazarus (1939).
+He quoted the tune in his popular English Folk Song Suite (1923) and later used it as the basis of his Five Variants of Dives and Lazarus (1939).